mahdi-medtech/leetcode-core/README.md

 ## Overview

-This repository contains a structured collection of LeetCode solutions focused on building a strong foundation in Data Structures and Algorithms.
+This repository contains a structured collection of LeetCode solutions aimed at building a strong foundation in Data Structures and Algorithms.

-The objective is to develop consistent problem-solving ability, optimize logical thinking, and strengthen core concepts required for high-performance computing and technical interviews.
+The primary goal is to develop consistent problem-solving ability, improve logical thinking, and master core concepts required for high-performance systems and technical interviews.

 ---

 ## Core Focus Areas

-* Arrays and basic data manipulation
+* Arrays and data manipulation
 * Strings and pattern handling
 * Stack-based problem solving
 * Hashing and frequency analysis
+* Greedy algorithms
+* Two-pointer techniques

 ---